GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 Modern Mode is Experimental!

-In GMT modern mode there are four new commands that are used to manage a GMT workflow.
+In GMT modern mode there are five new commands that are used to manage a GMT workflow.
 In modern mode many common GMT options have been made obsolete and explicitly specifying the previous region or projection is now implicit.
 Finally, the default output format for illustrations